semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ### A bit of history

-The story of Elasticsearch started in 2004, when Shay Banon (founder of the [Compass Project](https://en.wikipedia.org/wiki/Compass_Project)) thought about the third version of Compass.
+It all started in 2004, when Shay Banon (founder of the [Compass Project](https://en.wikipedia.org/wiki/Compass_Project)) thought about the third version of Compass.
 The need then was to create a scalable search engine.
-Shay Banon decided to build a whole new project from the ground, using a common JSON and HTTP interface (building a REST API), making it suitable for other programming languages than Java.
+Shay Banon decided to build a whole new project from scratch, using a common JSON and HTTP interface (building a REST API), making it suitable for other programming languages than Java.
-The first version of Elasticsearch has been released in 2010.
+The first version of Elasticsearch was released in 2010.

 Elasticsearch is based on [Apache Lucene](https://lucene.apache.org/), an open source information retrieval library, also written in Java by Doug Cutting and supported by the Apache Software Foundation.